vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 6. Expand **Registry Configuration** to configure the deployment of vSphere Integrated Containers Registry.

     - In the **Registry Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Registry service.
-    - In the **Notary Port** text box, optionally change the port on which to publish the Docker Notary service for vSphere Integrated Containers Registry.
+    - In the **Notary Port** text box, optionally change the port on which to publish the Docker Content Trust service for vSphere Integrated Containers Registry.
     - Optionally check the **Garbage Collection** check box to enable garbage collection on the registry when the appliance reboots.

 7. Expand **Management Portal Configuration** to configure the deployment of vSphere Integrated Containers Management Portal.